MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

 1. Search for **Teams** and select **Microsoft Teams App**.

-1. Enter the project details, and then select the **Place solution and project in the same directory** checkbox.
+1. Enter the project details.
+Ensure that the **Place solution and project in the same directory** checkbox is not selected.

 1. Select **Create**.